peter-angelov/ls/README.md

       - Login:
           - check login form (visual and functional)
           - check if Password reset link is presented
-	f) Password reset:
+      - Password reset:
           - on email enter and email is sent (if email is presented on website database)
           - email contains a password reset link; on click leads to page, where user can enter new passoword; on save user it taken to user profile
-	j) Create new profile:
+      - Create new profile:
           - form field validation - type of accepted symbols and error messages
           - check if after registration user is taken to the user profile section
           - check if confirmation message is received
           - check if user can add adress
           - check if user can add paymen method

 During testing, the browser console is monitored for errors.